litixsoft/baboon-backend/README.md

 Or Manual without live-reload with:

     $ npm start

-Debug your application with:

-    $ grunt debug

 Test your application (unit tests and jshint) with:

     $ grunt test

-Only unit tests without jshint:

-    $grunt jasmine

 Coverage your tests with:

     $grunt cover

-Reports of your tests and coverage for ci systems with:

-    $grunt reports

 Release a new patch with:

     $ grunt release